ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 • Work with students to identify their interests, abilities, specific career clusters (Cicco, 2018) and postsecondary plans

-• Advise students on multiple postsecondary pathways (e.g., college, career-specific credentials and certifications, apprenticeships, military, service-year programs, full-time employment with a family-supporting wage or with sufficient wage for sustaining an independent lifestyle)
+• Advise students on multiple postsecondary pathways (e.g., college, career-specific credentials and certifications, apprenticeships, military, service-year programs, full-time employment with a family-supporting wage or with a sufficient wage for sustaining an independent lifestyle)

 • Provide and advocate for all students’ college and career awareness through exploration and postsecondary planning and decision-making, which supports students’ right to choose from the wide array of options after completing secondary education